zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 Almost.
 I'd say that they do not _add_ to complexity, but may also _reduce_ complexity by converting an implicit interface into an explicit interface.

+**JOHN:**

+Now that I understand your position I'm going to disagree.
+Perhaps we have different views on what interfaces are for.
+For me, the reason for interfaces is to allow independent development.
+If I define an interface between A and B, then A and B can be developed independently as long as they conform to the interface.
+Said another way, the interface tells us what changes can be made to A without also considering changes to B, and vice versa.
+The most common form of interface is for a method: it allows the method's implementaton to be modified without worrying about the impact on callers.
+A network protocol is another form of interface: it allows the sender side to be developed independently of the receiver side, or for multiple implementations of each side to be developed separately.

+Within the implementation of a method there is no need for independent development.
+The code is all in one place, and when working on any part of the method it's easy to consider and modify other parts of the method as needed.
+Thus interfaces make no sense within a method; the only interface that matters is the method's interface.
+If you were to actually impute internal interfaces, you'd need to think about an interface at every boundary between adjacent lines of code; this would create an insane cognitive load.

+Bottom line: there are no interfaces internal to a method, and when you split a method you are introducing interfaces that did not exist previously.

+**UB:**

 The strategy that I use for deciding how far to take extraction is the old rule that a method should do "*One Thing*".
 If I can *meaningfully* extract one method from another, then the original method did more than one thing.
 "Meaningfully" means that the extracted functionality can be given a descriptive name; and that it does less than the original method.